Best VPN for China in 2021

 - Encryption Protocols: Encryption protocols are important to avoid censorship and to improve security.
 Having various possibilities will ensure that you have more weapons to avoid the Great Firewall, as some encryption protocols don’t work at times.
 In China, the protocols that tend to work the best are OpenVPN (desktop) and IKEV2 (mobile devices), although the new protocols WireGuard and Lightway currently offer better speed and stability.

 We know this is a lot of info to digest and if you aren’t a tech expert, you might be a bit lost.
 To help you make the right choice, we suggest that you choose the best VPN depending on your priorities (speed, price, mobile devices performance, user-friendliness, and security).

-- If you’re looking for a fast VPN, then ExpressVPN is, in our experience, the fastest VPN from China at the moment.
-Also, it offers you the highest number of servers close to China (the closer the server, the fastest your connection will be, on principle).
+- If you’re looking for a fast VPN, then ExpressVPN offers the Lightway protocol, a good number of servers close to China and in our tests, tends to always be one of the fastest.
 It has also been the VPN that in our experience has best withstood the constant updates to the Great Firewall.

 - If you’re looking for a user-friendly VPN then, once more, ExpressVPN is the easiest of the four VPN to use.

 - If you need a secure connection for transmitting sensitive data, then you should go for VyprVPN, which offers more protocols including Chameleon, which is especially designed for China, and Nat Firewall, for an extra layer of security.